PowerPoint and AutoPlay Media Studio

 If AutoPlay Media Studio 5 or later is not yet installed on your system, install it now.

-AutoPlay Media Studio is from Indigo Rose - a Winnipeg, Canada based company that also creates several other products including Setup Factory, Style Workshop and Liquid Cabaret.
-To learn more and to download a trial version of AutoPlay Media Studio, visit the Indigo Rose site...
+AutoPlay Media Studio is from Indigo Rose, a Winnipeg, Canada based company that also creates several other products including Setup Factory, Style Workshop and Liquid Cabaret.
+To learn more and to download a trial version of AutoPlay Media Studio, visit the Indigo Rose site.

 You now need to place all your presentations within folders with some help from PowerPoint 2003 or the free PowerPoint 2003 Viewer.

-For PowerPoint 97, 2000 and 2002: You'll have to manually replicate the step automated by PowerPoint 2003 using this tutorial...
+For PowerPoint 97, 2000, and 2002: You'll have to manually replicate the step automated by PowerPoint 2003 using instructions in this tutorial.

 Whichever way you do it, you get the same results.